Qubit States Based on Fractional Vortices in $0-\pi$ Josephson Junctions: Theory

 \subsection{Phase qubit}

-The phase qubit is a current-biased Josephson junction without any shunt capacitor or inductor.
-The circuit can be considered by a current source, $I$, applied to a junction capacitance $C_J$ in parallel with a suprecurrent $I_0\sin\phi$.
+The phase qubit is a current-biased Josephson junction without any shunt capacitor or inductor. \cite{martinis2002} The circuit can be considered by a current source, $I$, applied to a junction capacitance $C_J$ in parallel with a supercurrent $I_0\sin\phi$.
 The potential energy is given by \beq U(\phi)=-E_J(\cos\phi+I\phi/I_0) \eeq where $E_J=\frac{\hbar I_0}{2e}=\frac{I_0 \Phi_0}{2\pi}$.
 This is an anharmonic potential.
-The energy levels in the potential well can be obtained by solving the Schrodinger equation.
+The energy levels in the potential well can be obtained by solving the Schrödinger equation.
 The bias current $I$ can be adjusted so that only two energy levels are inside the well.
-A microwave ac current can be used to drive oscilations between the states $\ket{0}$ und $\ket{1}$ forming a qubit.
-The posibility of MQT switching to the resistive state is higher for the state $\ket{1}$.
+A microwave ac current can be used to drive oscillations between the states $\ket{0}$ und $\ket{1}$ forming a qubit.
+The possibility of MQT switching to the resistive state is higher for the state $\ket{1}$.
 This makes possible to read the state of the qubit.